BuckRogers1965/RedefineUnitsForPlancksConstant/README.md

 To implement these ideas computationally, this project includes:

-- A search program that fine-tunes meter redefinitions to achieve a target \( hc \) value.
+- A search program that fine-tunes meter redefinitions to achieve a target hc value.
-- An algorithm that iteratively adjusts the meter scaling factor to converge on exact values, demonstrating unit dependency of constants like \( h \) and \( c \).
+- An algorithm that iteratively adjusts the meter scaling factor to converge on exact values, demonstrating unit dependency of constants like h and c.

 This program can be used to explore similar adjustments for other constants, offering a platform for deeper insights into unit-driven frameworks of physical relationships.